 Revisionist Darwinism: The Theory That Couldn't Sit Still

-Some creationists claim that evolution is invalid because it is frequently improved and enlarged as research and knowledge are improved.
+Donate Some creationists claim that evolutionary theory is invalid because it improves as our knowledge increases.

 Filed under Natural History